Names Of Pets In French

 Considering Your Pet's Personality

 When choosing a name, consider your pet's personality.
-A playful and energetic dog might suit a name like Frisky or Coco, while a calm and serene cat might be better suited to a name like Douceur or Luna.
+So a playful and energetic dog might suit a name like Frisky or Coco, while a calm and serene cat might be better suited to a name like Douceur or Luna.
 Observe your pet's behavior and choose a name that reflects their unique characteristics.

 French Names for Exotic Pets